Housing Stabilization Case Manager

 - Shelter operations are 24/7 which necessitates on-call shifts and availability during inclement weather;

-- Perform other duties as assigned and necessary for shelter operations to include being outside, occasional lifting and bending;
+- Perform other duties as assigned and necessary for shelter operations; and

 - Adhere to the Carpenter’s Shelter Code of Ethics.

 Qualifications: This position requires the minimum of a Bachelor’s Degree in social work or a related field in addition to a minimum of 2 years experience working with a diverse population experiencing homelessness.
-Energy, enthusiasm, professionalism, an ability to multi-task and possess great communication skills and a valid drivers license is required.
-Bi-lingual persons are encouraged to apply.
+Energy, enthusiasm, professionalism, an ability to multi-task and possession of great communication skills and a valid drivers license are required.